-Project needs to submit "Research Proposal" on the indicated date to the indicated place.
-Number of recruits is about 2 CRPS students (Whole group members are 13 including PS course students).
+It is necessary to submit "Research Proposal" at the indicated place during the designated period in order to apply for this project.
+The number of recruits is about 5 CRPS students (Whole group members are 20 including PS course students).